 CRIStin also has the national responsibility for negotiating consortium agreements for access to electronic resources for HE libraries and publicly funded research institutions.
 And last, but not least, CRIStin is the national coordinator for work on Open Access in Norway.
 As of January 2011 CRIStin also runs the service NORA (Norwegian Research Archives), which harvests Norwegian institutional repositories. "

-- Denmarks’s Electronic Research Library (DEFF) on behalf of the Danish Agency for Libraries and MediaKøbenhavn V, Denmark
+- Denmarks’s Electronic Research Library (DEFF) on behalf of Agency for Culture and PalacesKøbenhavn V, Denmark

 Denmark’s Electronic Research Library (DEFF) is a collaborative organisation for Danish educational, academic and research libraries.